Niels Benedikter

 The most important webpages:

-• The Man in Seat Sixty-One: excellent train travel guide for anywhere in the world
+• The Man in Seat Sixty-One: excellent train travel guide for the whole world

-• Trainline: compares offers from different ticketing agencies; can save more than 70%.
+• Trainline: compares offers from different ticketing agencies including also many bus companies; can save more than 70%.
 Includes also some night trains!
 (Loco2 is similar, but try both - they occasionally find different connections!)

 • Rome2rio: Compare flights, trains, ferries, buses between any two places in the world.